MQ-Modernization-demo/mq01-src/README.md

 ## The `mq01-src` repository

-The structure of the `mq01-src` repository reflects the structure of the `mq01` queue manager.
-As we'll see, when built, each queue manager will map to a container in a pod, together with other associated artifacts.
-Other mappings are possible, for example a repository could define a queue manager cluster our repository is a good starting default upon which you can experiment, if ever required.
+The structure of the `mq01-src` repository reflects the structure of the `mq01` queue manager running in the cluster.
+Specifically, when built, this repository will result in the creation of a container running the `mq01` queue manager in a Kubernetes pod, together with other associated Kubernetes artifacts, such as the secret that holds the Queue managers X.509 certificate.

 Let's explore the repository to see this structure.